jakobzhao/geog4572/labs/lab03/readme.md

 ### 5. Advance Features (Optional)

-***If you have not taken GEOG 371 or 571, you can skip this and the following section, and directly go to the deliverable.***
+***If you have not taken GEOG 371 or 571 before, you can skip this section and directly go to the deliverable.***

  #### 5.1 Add Graticules